FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step05_solidity/README.md

 - You may have noticed the Solidity Contracts look a lot like Classes in OOP(Object Oriented Programing), and that is very much how they behave.

+- `License`, a license in solidity code tells the readers of the code, what can or cannot be done with the CODE, the license identifier line is commented out, so it is not treated as code
+- `State Variable` a state variable is similar to a data member in a class,it can be called a global variable for a Contract
+- `functions` just like any class, contracts have functions of several types, which we will discuss in detail in the steps

+>Tip: Always compile your contract after making changes to it, only then will it work properly in the tests/deployments